Sunil-Suthar/Student-Fee-Management-System/README.md

 # Student-Fee-Management-System

-Proect Was  Made Using HTML, CSS, BOOTSTRAP, PHP.
+Project Was  Made Using HTML, CSS, BOOTSTRAP, PHP.

 ##Requirements-